teticio/audio-diffusion/README.md

 ---
 # audio-diffusion [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/teticio/audio-diffusion/blob/master/notebooks/gradio_app.ipynb)

-### Apply [Denoising Diffusion Probabilistic Models](https://arxiv.org/abs/2006.11239) using the new Hugging Face [diffusers](https://github.com/huggingface/diffusers) package to synthesize music instead of images.
+### Apply diffusion models to synthesize music instead of images using the new Hugging Face [diffusers](https://github.com/huggingface/diffusers) package.

 ---

 **UPDATES**:

-15/10/2022
+**22/10/2022**.
+Added DDIM encoder and ability to interpolate between audios in latent "noise" space.
+Mel spectrograms no longer have to be square (thanks to Tristan for this one), so you can set the vertical (frequency) and horizontal (time) resolutions independently.

+**15/10/2022**.
 Added latent audio diffusion (see below).
-Also added the possibility to train a model to use DDIM ([Denoising Diffusion Implicit Models](https://arxiv.org/pdf/2010.02502.pdf)) by setting `--scheduler ddim`.
+Also added the possibility to train a DDIM ([Denoising Diffusion Implicit Models](https://arxiv.org/pdf/2010.02502.pdf)).
 These have the benefit that samples can be generated with much fewer steps (~50) than used in training.

-4/10/2022
+**4/10/2022**.
 It is now possible to mask parts of the input audio during generation which means you can stitch several samples together (think "out-painting").

-27/9/2022
+**27/9/2022**.
 You can now generate an audio based on a previous one.
 You can use this to generate variations of the same audio or even to "remix" a track (via a sort of "style transfer").
 You can find examples of how to do this in the [`test_model.ipynb`](https://colab.research.google.com/github/teticio/audio-diffusion/blob/master/notebooks/test_model.ipynb) notebook.

 ---